 Therefore sacred music is to be considered the more holy in proportion as it is more closely connected with the liturgical action, whether it adds delight to prayer, fosters unity of minds, or confers greater solemnity upon the sacred rites.

 116. The Church acknowledges Gregorian chant as specially suited to the Roman liturgy: therefore, other things being equal, it should be given pride of place in liturgical services.

 It may come as a surprise to many; Gregorian chant once had many different expressions and forms.
-Each order had its own particular flavour and melodies of the same chants.
+So each Order had its particular flavour and melodies of the same chants.
 The Pauline order was no different.
-In fact, Fr.
-Nikodem Kilnar OSPPE, the Chaplain of the Polish Bishop’s conference to Polish Church musicians, makes the bold claim that the Chant of the Pauline order was once better than that of the Benedictines.
+Fr.
+Nikodem Kilnar OSPPE, the Chaplain of the Polish Bishop’s conference to Polish Church musicians, makes the bold claim that the chant of the Pauline order was once better than that of the Benedictines.

-Unfortunately, due to the near eradication of the Order in the 19th Century and the difficulties of the 20th century, the Order has lost much of its repertoire and practice.
-There is an effort in the Order at the moment, spearheaded by Fr Nikodem Kilnar to restore and promote the proud and unique chant traditions of the Order.
+Unfortunately, due to the near eradication of the Order in the 19th century and the difficulties of the 20th century, the Order has lost much of its repertoire and practice.
+However, there is an effort in the Order at the moment, spearheaded by Fr Nikodem Kilnar, to restore and promote the Order’s proud and unique chant traditions.